 Japan really is stunning in all 4 seasons, with a bit of planning summer is a beautiful time to experience the county.
 In case you are wondering the seasons in Japan are:

-Spring – From March until May is spring time.
+Spring – From March until May is springtime.
 Through much of Japan including Tokyo, Kyoto, Osaka and Hiroshima the cherry blossoms will bloom in an average year during the last week of March and the first two weeks of April.

 Autumn (or fall) – during the months of September until November you can feel the biggest change in temperature.
 During early autumn it may still feel summery with the daytime temperatures still in the high 20’s but by November the lows are back in the single digits.
-On Honshu the leaves color up around the main cities in late November and may remain that way into the first week of December.
+On Honshu, the leaves colour up around the main cities in late November and may remain that way into the first week of December.

 Winter – in the months from December to February you won’t experience snow in all parts of Japan, in cities like Tokyo, Osaka and Kyoto it’s very rare to have snow settle on the ground for more than a few hours at a time.
 I have however experienced snowfall in each of these cities and you don’t have to take a train ride very far north to experience snow on the ground for extended periods.

-The weather varies so much around the country that it really is impossible to include temperature expectations but I find this site very useful to predict the weather when I am packing for my trip as it has a 2 week advance forecast.
+The weather varies so much around the country that it really is impossible to include temperature expectations but I find this site very useful to predict the weather when I am packing for my trip as it has a 2-week advance forecast.
 The link is currently set to Tokyo but just add the nearest city to your destination in the search bar to get details from around the country.

 Tips for surviving Japan in summer